kyma-incubator/examples/personservice/README.md

 ### Deploy OAuth2 Authorization Server

 This example uses the Dummy Authorization Server made available under https://github.com/akrausesap/jwt_issuer.
-Clone the repository and update the `kubernetes-kyma.yaml` file with your host (marked with `#changeme`):
+Either clone the repository and update the `kubernetes-kyma.yaml` file with your preferred host (marked with `#changeme`) or deploy as is:

 ```
 apiVersion: gateway.kyma-project.io/v1alpha2